braze-inc/braze-docs/_docs/_developer_guide/getting_started/platform_overview/architectural_overview.md

 ---
-nav_title: Braze in Your Ecosystem
+nav_title: Architectural overview
-article_title: Getting started&#58; Braze in Your Ecosystem
+article_title: Getting started&#58; Architectural Overview
 page_order: 1
 description: ""

 ---

-# Getting started: Braze in your ecosystem
+# Getting started: Architectural overview

 > Braze provides a comprehensive user engagement solution for your mobile and web applications.
+This article is a good place to start if you're just starting with Braze and trying to get a technical overview.
+Links from this article connect out into a broad overview of essential Braze topics.

 The Braze platform, powered by the SDK, the REST API, and partner integrations, allows you to aggregate and act on your data.
 It does this in the context of something we call our vertically integrated stack.
 Let's dig into each layer, one at a time.

 ![Braze has different layers.
 In total, is comprised of the SDK, the API, and Partner Integrations.
 These each contribute parts of a data ingestion layer, a classification layer, an orchestration layer, a personalization layer, action layer, and an export layer.
-The action layer has various channels, including push, in-app messages, connected content, webhook, SMS, and email][1]
+The action layer has various channels, including push, in-app messages, connected content, webhook, SMS, and email][1]{: style="display:block;margin:auto;" }

 The [Integration overview article][13] covers the components of the Braze platform in more detail.